thisdp/dgs/README.md

 To prevent bugs and issues with the resource, keep the resource name as **dgs**.

-The reason why I released DGS is because I am ready to leave MTA.
 This is my one contribution to the MTA community.
 Finally, I am glad to provide the DGS resource, and everyone is welcome to adjust the code and help make it better by editting the code, adding functions or events.

 # Auto Completion